Philip Schwadel

 Current Research

-Most recently, I have been working with colleagues in psychology to examine the social-psychological consequences of religious disaffiliation.
-The proportion of Americans who have no religion has grown tremendously—from about 7% in 1990 to between a quarter and a third of the population today.
-Our work examines how Americans who leave religion often retain some of the psychological dispositions associated with being religious.
+The proportion of Americans who have no religion has grown tremendously—from 7% in 1990 to roughly one-in-three Americans today.
+My recent work focuses on this growing population of religiously unaffiliated Americans.
+For instance, working with colleagues in psychology, I have examined the social-psychological consequences of religious disaffiliation.
+Our work shows how Americans who leave religion often retain some of the psychological dispositions associated with being religious.
 We refer to this as the “religious residue effect.”

 Current Teaching

-I teach various courses on religion, including Sociology of Religion, Sociology of Global Religious Diversity, and a graduate seminar on religion.
-I also teach Social Problems, Sociological Theory, and the graduate-level publications seminar.
+I teach various courses on religion, including Sociology of Religion, Global Religious Diversity, and a graduate seminar on religion.
+I also teach Sociological Methods, at both the undergraduate and graduate levels, Social Problems, and the graduate-level Publications Seminar.

 Student Opportunities